The A-Stokes approximation for non-stationary problems: Introduction

 It is an almost solution if we have

 for all $\bfphi\in C^{\infty}_{0,\Div}(Q)$ with some $\delta\ll1$.
 The main results of this paper (see Theorem \ref{Astokes} in section 4) states that every almost solution $\bfv\in L^p(I;W^{1,p}_{0,\Div}(B))$ to the non-stationary $\mathcal A$-Stokes problem can be approximated by a solution in the $L^s(I;W^{1,s}(B))$-sense for all $s<p$.
-So, it extend the result from \cite{BrDF} to non-stationary flows.
+So, we extend the result from \cite{BrDF} to non-stationary flows.
 Again we are able to work with the weakest formulation of almost solutions.
-The main tool is the solenoidal Lipschitz truncation for parabolic PDE's which was recently developed in \cite{BrDS}.
+The main tool is the solenoidal Lipschitz truncation for parabolic PDEs which was recently developed in \cite{BrDS}.
 We present a version of it which is appropriate for our purposes in section 3.
 In addition to the results from \cite{BrDS} we show an approximation result for the distributional time derivative of the Lipschitz truncation (see Thm. \ref{cor:appl} d) ).
 In section 2 we present an $L^q$-theory for the non-stationary $\mathcal A$-Stokes problem in divergence form.
-It might not be surprising for experts but it is hard to find a reference in literature. \\ The investigation of the parabolic $\mathcal A$-Stokes approximation is a first step towards a partial regularity theory for nonlinear Stokes systems (results for the nonstationary $p$-Navier-Stokes are shown in \cite{Se} under certain restrictions on $p$).
+It might not be surprising for experts but it is hard to find a reference in literature. \\ The investigation of the parabolic $\mathcal A$-Stokes approximation is a first step towards a partial regularity theory for nonlinear Stokes systems (results for the nonstationary $p$-Navier-Stokes equations are shown in \cite{Se} under certain restrictions on $p$).
 However the second step is still missing: an appropriate Caccioppoli-type inequality.
 For the heat equation (and also for parabolic systems with quadratic growth) it can be shown that solutions satisfy

 Here $Q_r=I_r\times B_r$ is a parabolic cube with radius $r$.
-A corresping version for parabolic systems with $p$-growth also exsists (see \cite{DuMiSt}).
+A corresponding version for parabolic systems with $p$-growth also exists (see \cite{DuMiSt}).
 Due to the appearance of the pressure term it seems to be not possible to show such an estimate for Stokes systems - not even in the linear case.
-Some modifications of (\ref{cacc}) can be proven, but the known versions do not suffice to show partial regularity.
+Some modified variants of \eqref{cacc} can be proved, but the known versions are not strong enough to show partial regularity.